 In terms of sexual orientation as a ground of discrimination, the provisions regarding non-discrimination do not specify sexual orientation as a reason to be protected against discrimination.
-On the other hand, the Constitutional Court stated explicitly in its decisions, by referring to the case law of the ECtHR, that sexual orientation is a ground of discrimination by referring to the term 'sexual preference' and by including sexual orientation to the open-ended list of non-discrimination grounds, although the case relates to gender identity.30 Therefore, it might be concluded that there is a difference on the assessment on whether sexual orientation is included in the grounds of discrimination between the national legislation and Constitutional Court precedents.
-It is further stated in the European Commission Turkey 2020 report that: 'Turkey should urgently adopt a law on combating discrimination in line with the EU acquis as well as the ECHR, including sexual orientation and gender identity.'31
+On the other hand, the Constitutional Court stated explicitly in its decisions, by referring to the case law of the ECtHR, that sexual orientation is a ground of discrimination by referring to the term 'sexual preference' and by including sexual orientation to the open-ended list of non-discrimination grounds, although the case relates to gender identity.
+Therefore, it might be concluded that there is a difference in the assessment of whether sexual orientation is included in the grounds of discrimination between the national legislation and Constitutional ibid, page 87.

-28 Karan U, Turkey 2020, op cit, page 7.
+Karan U, Turkey 2020, op cit, page 7.